MELDProject/meld_classifier/Predict_on_new_patient.md

 ```

-### OPTIONAL : HARMONISE YOUR DATA
-This section provide additional instructions to harmonise your data

-### Additional information about the different scripts and steps
+### Additional information about the 3 different scripts / steps

 #### Script 1 - FreeSurfer reconstruction and smoothing